 Eddie’s great legacy was the way in which he taught his junior players how to play squash and live their lives.
 Another great attribute of the great man, was when he thought he had accomplished all he could with a pupil, he would not hesitate to encourage them to another coach to improve their game further.
 His love of photography also changed the way that the game of Squash was photographed.
 He encouraged his home base the Eastland Squash Centre, to position a panel of glass in the tin of their main court so he could provide valuable action shots of the sport.
 Eddie was the official photographer for over thirty years for Victorian Squash, capturing tens of thousands magic moment shots which will live on forever; a most important aspect for the sport, as a vast array of pre 1970 photos were lost in a fire at the state squash centre in 1969.

 Eddie French is also a Life Member of Squash and Racquetball Victoria, plus in 2006, inducted into its Hall of Fame.Nominate Here

 Sarah Fitz-Gerald Award

 Awarded to the Junior player each year who best displays sportsmanship, integrity and good demeanour both on and off the court, has a high standing amongst their peers and who displays the capacity to inspire others by their achievements and example.
 Junior players and coaches may nominate an athlete for this award.
-Closing date for nominations is 31 December annually.
+Closing date for nominations is 31 January 2020.
 The Award is presented each year at the S&RV AGM & Awards Night.